owlbarn/tutorial/book/introduction/README.md

 TBD: Function programming is ... but do we want to use a functional programming language to do scientific computing?

+Explain the fundamental difference between imperative languages (e.g. C) and functional languages is the underlying model of computation.
+The imperative one is based Alan Turing model, whereas the functional one is based on Alonzo Church.
+Mention that Church was Turing's teacher.

+Spend dome words on lambda calculus ...

 ## Who Is This Book For